Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Introduction

-Dialogue systems perform chit-chat with human or serve as an assistant via conversations.
-By their applications, dialogue systems are commonly divided into two categories: task-oriented dialogue systems and open-domain dialogue systems.
-Task-oriented dialogue systems solve specific problems in a certain domain such as movie ticket booking, restaurant table reserving, etc. Traditional task-oriented dialogue systems are organized in a pipeline structure and consist of four functional modules: Natural Language Understanding, Dialogue State Tracking, Policy Learning, and Natural Language Generation, which will be discussed in detail in Section~\ref{Task-oriented Dialogue Systems}.
+Traditional task-oriented dialogue systems are organized in a pipeline structure and consist of four functional modules: Natural Language Understanding, Dialogue State Tracking, Policy Learning, and Natural Language Generation, which will be discussed in detail in Section~\ref{Task-oriented Dialogue Systems}.
 Many state-of-the-art works design end-to-end task-oriented dialogue systems to achieve better optimization compared with pipeline methods.
-Instead of focusing on task completion, open-domain dialogue systems aim to chat with users without the task and domain restrictions~\citep{ritter2011data}, which are usually fully data-driven.
 Open-domain dialogue systems are generally divided into three categories: generative systems, retrieval-based systems, and ensemble systems.
-Generative systems apply sequence-to-sequence models to map the user message and dialogue history into a response sequence that may not appear in the training corpus.
+Generative systems apply sequence-to-sequence models (see Section \ref{Vanilla Sequence-to-sequence Models (Encoder-decoder Models)}) to map the user message and dialogue history into a response sequence that may not appear in the training corpus.
 By contrast, retrieval-based systems try to select a pre-existing response from a certain response set.
 Ensemble systems combine generative methods and retrieval-based methods in two ways: retrieved responses can be compared with generated responses to choose the best among them; generative models can also be used to refine the retrieved responses~\citep{zhu2018retrieval, song2016two, qiu2017alime, serban2017deep}.
-Generative systems can produce flexible and dialogue context-related responses while sometimes they lack coherence and tend to make dull responses.
+Generative systems can produce flexible and dialogue context-related responses while sometimes they lack coherence \footnote{The quality of being logical and consistent not only between words/subwords but also between responses of different timesteps.} and tend to make dull responses \citep{serban2016building, vinyals2015neural, sordoni2015neural}.
 Retrieval-based systems select responses from human response sets and thus are able to achieve better coherence in surface-level language.
 However, retrieval systems are restricted by the finiteness of the response sets and sometimes the responses retrieved show a weak correlation with the dialogue context~\citep{zhu2018retrieval}.